avinashc7/DataAnalytics-506/README.md

 ## Data Description
 -Dataset Name
 -Source
--Number of rows and observation
+-Number of rows and observations

 ## Analysis
 To be completed later